angular-sanctuary/angular-hub/README.md

 - Angular CFPs
 - Angular Podcasts

+## Scope

+The project aims to promote Angular driven community content in the most simplest way by providing minimalistic information to redirect users to the original source.

+The promoted content is limited to community driven events as in:

+- meetups
+- free and paid community driven conferences
+- free workshops
+- workshops aiming to support open source projects
+- podcasts inviting community members

+In its current state the project does not aim to promote:

+- commercial workshops
+- commercial conferences
+- direct learning content like articles or youtube videos

+Feel free to contact me if you have any questions or suggestions.

 ## Contributing

 Please read the [contribution guidelines](CONTRIBUTING.md) to learn how to contribute to this project.